1. What is the difference between an abstract class and an interface?

 Raised after the page loads the view state for itself and all controls and then processes postback data included with the Request instance.

-Loads ViewState: ViewState data are loaded to controls
+ViewState data are loaded into controls

-Note: The page viewstate is managed by ASP.NET and persists information over a page roundtrip to the server.
+Note.
+The page ViewState is managed by ASP.NET and persists information over a page roundtrip to the server.
 Viewstate information is saved as a string of name/value pairs and contains information such as control text or value.
-The viewstate is held in the value property of a hidden control that is passed from page request to page request.
+The ViewState is held in the value property of a hidden control that is passed from page request to page request.

 Loads Postback data: postback data are now handed to the page controls.

-Note: During this phase of the page creation, form data that was posted to the server (termed postback data in ASP.NET) is processed against each control that requires it.
+Note.
+During this phase of the page creation, form data that was posted to the server (termed postback data in ASP.NET) is processed against each control that requires it.
 Hence, the page fires the LoadPostData event and parses through the page to find each control and updates the control state with the correct postback data.
 ASP.NET updates the correct control by matching the control's unique ID with the name/value pair in the NameValueCollection.
 This is one reason that ASP.NET requires unique IDs for each control on any given page.

 Example: Override the event as given below in your code-behind cs file of your aspx page.

-1. protected void Page_Load(object sender, EventArgs e)
+protected void Page_Load(object sender, EventArgs e)

-3. // The Page calls the OnLoad event method on the Page, then recursively does the same for each child
+// The Page calls the OnLoad event method on the Page, then re

-4. // control, which does the same for each of its child controls until the page and all controls are loaded.
+cursively does the same for each child // control, which does the same for each of its child controls until the page and all controls are loaded. // Use the OnLoad event method to set properties in controls and establish database connections.

 6. Control (PostBack) event(s)